mozilla-releng/balrog/docs/source/database.rst

 Some types of changes to Balrog's database require more than one person to approve them before they can be done.
 The Required Signoffs tables specify how many signoffs are needed from different Roles for each type of change.
 For example, a change may required 3 signoffs from users that hold the "releng" Role as well as 1 signoff from a user that holds the "relman" role.

-Changes to Required Signoffs tables them generally require signoff as well.
+Changes to Required Signoffs tables generally require signoff as well.
 If you are adding, modifying, or removing signoff requirements for something that already has signoff requirements, you must obtain signoff to do so.
 For example, if a change requires 2 signoffs from users who hold the "releng" Role, and you want to also require signoff from 1 user who holds the "relman" Role, you must get signoff from 2 "releng" users first.
 The one exception to this is that if you are adding a new signoff requirement for something that doesn't require any signoff yet, you do not need any signoff to do so.

 You cannot require more signoffs than a Role has users.
 Eg: if only 3 users hold the "releng" Role, you cannot require 4 "releng" signoffs for anything.
 Similarly, if 3 "releng" signoffs are currently required for something, and 3 users hold that Role, you cannot remove that Role from any user.